 UPDATED 18.03.2020 -- in light of the recent developments around covid-19, we have taken the decision to cancel the summit on april 1st, in line with uk government guidance. our priority is the safety of our delegates, speakers, partners, and staff and we are committed to do our part to stop the spread of infection.

-we want to take this opportunity to thank all of you for your interest in the conference thus far. we hope to rearrange in the future, and we will stay in touch with you with updates on the work we are doing and the research that we have been generating as time progresses. if you would like to be involved with our remote working research study, please take part as an individual or as an hr specialist below:
+we want to take this opportunity to thank all of you for your interest in the conference thus far. we hope to rearrange in the future, and we will stay in touch with you with updates on the work we are doing and the research that we have been generating as time progresses.

 more than ever, we can now recognise the power and necessity of diversifying talent networks and incorporating flexible work structures so that companies can continue to be productive and proactive in this challenging time. if we can support you with remote working strategies, please don’t hesitate to get in touch with us directly at firstname.lastname@example.org. thank you again, our apologies for this, and wishing you all good health.